The Clear Edge

 ROI: safely north of $15 in value for every $1 of time invested.

-One founder’s reflection after 12 months: “I spent two years building systems.
-I spent one year integrating them.
-The integration year generated more value than the building years.”
+One founder’s reflection after 12 months: “I spent two years building systems, then one year integrating them—and the integration year generated more value than the building years.”

-The shift from individual systems to an integrated OS typically takes 6-12 months: 3 months to design integrations, 3 months to implement, 3-6 months to optimize and see compound effects.
+The shift from individual systems to an integrated OS typically takes 6-12 months: 3 months to design, 3 months to implement, then 3-6 months to optimize and see compound effects.

 Q: How do I know if I need the Founder’s OS instead of just another system or framework?